5 Science-Backed Drinks That Lower Cortisol (Besides Water)

 1 cup in the morning or early afternoon.

-Matcha is stronger, so go for ½–1 tsp mixed with hot water.
+Matcha is stronger, so use ½–1 tsp mixed with hot water.

 Great for: